Sand AI

 Series A in 2012

-VideoIQ, Inc. specializes in intelligent video surveillance systems, offering products such as Icvr intelligent IP cameras and encoders that incorporate video recording, analytics, and intelligent networking.
-Their HD smart video analytics engines enhance surveillance capabilities by providing real-time warnings and security protection across various environments.
-The company's solutions cater to a diverse range of sectors, including utilities and infrastructure, industrial settings, transportation, homeland security, corporate campuses, and commercial outdoor spaces.
-Specific applications include water treatment facilities, factories, truck terminals, and government buildings, as well as luxury homes and construction sites.
-VideoIQ sells its products in the United States and Europe through a network of video surveillance integrators and resellers.
-Founded in 2006, the company is headquartered in Bedford, Massachusetts.
+VideoIQ, Inc. specializes in the production of intelligent video surveillance systems, offering a range of products including Icvr intelligent IP cameras and encoders equipped with video recording and analytics capabilities.
+These products integrate advanced video analytics, content-aware storage, and intelligent networking, transforming traditional surveillance into a proactive security solution.
+VideoIQ serves various sectors, including utilities and infrastructure, industrial settings, transportation, and homeland security, as well as corporate campuses and commercial outdoor spaces.
+The company targets customers in diverse environments such as water treatment facilities, factories, truck and train terminals, government buildings, and residential areas.
+Founded in 2006 and headquartered in Bedford, Massachusetts, VideoIQ distributes its products across the United States and Europe through a network of video surveillance integrators and resellers.

 Aylus Networks